RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BU27010/README.md

 ## Linux

-The ROHM Finland SWDC is creating an IIO driver in collaboration with the upstream Linux kernel community.
-Driver is merged for testing in [upstream Linux tree](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/iio/light/rohm-bu27008.c).
-First tag containing the driver is v6.6-rc1.
+The ROHM Finland SWDC has created an IIO driver in collaboration with the Linux kernel community.
+Driver is merged to the [upstream Linux](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git) v6.6.
+Support for computing lux values in the driver is being integrated and is currently in IIO git tree [testing branch](https://git.kernel.org/pub/scm/linux/kernel/git/jic23/iio.git/log/?h=testing).
+Feature is expected to be merged in upstream Linux v6.7.
-Driver is expected to be officially released in Linux v6.6 Computing lux values in the driver is being worked on.[The patch v1](https://lore.kernel.org/lkml/ZRq4pdDn6N73n7BO@dc78bmyyyyyyyyyyyyydt-3.rev.dnainternet.fi/) has been sent for review.
-It is possible this feature will be merged in upstream Linux v6.7.